Texas BioMed to train scientists on Tuberculosis research using federal grant

 "They don't have to be 100 percent an expert," she said.
 "But they need to have enough understanding that they know how to answer the right questions and which technology will answer those questions."

-Texas Biomed will partner with San Antonio's Texas Center for Infectious Disease, the nation's only freestanding Tuberculosis hospital.
-The institute will also coordinate with the University of Texas Health Science Center at San Antonio and Metro Health.
+Texas Biomed will partner with San Antonio's Texas Center for Infectious Diseases, the nation's only freestanding Tuberculosis hospital.
+The institute will also coordinate with the University of Texas Health Science Center at Houston.

 "We have those connections in place," Turner said.
 "That was the strength of the grant (application): the revieweres could see that we didn't have to find something new.
 We were doing this already."